Mr-LegitHD/SilverWolf/README.md

 # SilverWolf
-private Discord Bot from the The Great Universe Discord Server
+private Discord Bot from the The Great Universe Discord Server but now public because of server loss ;)